 to Review for Exam 1:

-A. Introduction (from text Chapter 1 and class notes)
+A. Introduction (from text Chapter 1 and online notes)

 - What is sociology and how do we define society?

 - What is the smallest "unit of analysis" in sociology?

 - What is "the self," as defined for sociologists?

 - What is a social institution?
 What does the acronym FREEP stand for (see course notes)?